 - Mobile Management: If you’re worried about an employee’s device getting stolen, don’t.
 That is what mobile management is for.
 Easily enable this as an admin and remotely wipe G Suite data from devices if needed.

-While all those features above are great, now it’s time to dive into some of the real benefits of using G Suite for your business.
+While all those features above are great, now it’s time to dive into some of the real benefits of using Google Workspace for your business.

 Hosting Email With Third-Party Is Always Recommended

 Host through TNT and we take care of the rest.

 - If you use your host, you’re tied to IP addresses that your host has configured for outgoing email.
 If something goes wrong with that, such as a client suddenly spamming, there is a chance the IP address could get blacklisted for spam.
 Then you’re suddenly left hanging with no control.